ganeshhubale/programs/python/step2/Problems.md

 45. Subarray Sum Equals K
     - you are given an array of integers and a target sum, k.
 You need to find the total number of contiguous subarrays whose sum equals k.
 46. * Minimum Deletions to Make Character Frequencies Unique
-47. * Unique Number of Occurrences
+47. Unique Number of Occurrences
+    - The Unique Number of Occurrences problem involves determining whether the frequency of each element in an array is unique.
+This means no two elements in the array should have the same frequency of occurrence.

 48. * Fizz Buzz
 49. * Climbing Stairs
 50. * Longest Common Prefix